Patiukdanylo/Patiukdanylo/README.md

 Third-year Applied Computer Science student at **Thomas More University**, with hands-on software development experience from an international B2B environment.
-I work across the stack — React and TypeScript on the front, Go, Python and PHP on the back, PostgreSQL underneath — and I like the parts most people skip: monitoring, deployment, and making the thing actually run.
+I work across the stack — React and TypeScript on the front, Go, Python and PHP on the back

-I take ownership of problems I don't yet know how to solve, and I finish them.

 ---